CDrummond/music-similarity/README.md

 * `essentia.extractor` should contain the path to the Essentia extractor - path is relative to `music-similarity.py`
 * `essentia.bpm` Specify max BPM difference when filtering tracks.
 * `essentia.attr` Specify max difference in Essentia attributes.
+For each seed attribute that is in the range 0.8 ..
+1.0 a candidate must be in the range 0.8-`essentia.attr` ..
+1.0, and for each attribute in the range 0.0 ..
+0.2 a candidate must be in the range 0.0 ..
+0.2+`essentia.attr`
 * `essentia.weight` By default Musly is used for similarity score, and Essentia is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score